AgileRL/AgileRL/docs/trainers/index.rst

 Specifying their training configuration from a manifest file also allows users to use the ``agilerl/train.py`` CLI entry point, which wraps the ``LocalTrainer`` and provides a convenient way to train a population of agents.

-Below is a minimal off-policy manifest to train DQN on LunarLander-v3 (example can be found `here <https://github.com/AgileRL/AgileRL/blob/main/configs/training/dqn/dqn.yaml>`_):
+Below is a minimal off-policy manifest to train DQN on LunarLander-v3.

-.. collapse:: DQN manifest for LunarLander-v3
+.. collapse:: dqn.yaml

   .. code-block:: yaml